MotherNature/theladders-object-calisthenics/interactions.md

 # Pending

-+ Employers should be able to see a listing of the jobs they have posted.
 + Jobseekers, when displayed, should be displayed by their name.
 + Employers, when displayed, should be displayed by their name.
 + Employers should be able to see jobseekers who have applied to their jobs by both job and day.
 If possible, we would like to be able to combine the 2 and see jobseekers who have applied to a given job on a given day.